mlmorg/jquery.batch/README.md

 batch.send();
 ```

-It's even possible to have a global batch that syncs with the server every 5
+One useful example of the `add` method, is to be able to add requests to a
-seconds:
+global batch that syncs with the server every 5 seconds:

 ``` javascript
 var batch = $.batch();